pirogram/pirogram-content/books/programming-with-python/025-list-of-values/topics/050-mental-model-for-list.md

   ![list anatomy replacement](assets/img/list-anatomy-replacement.svg)

   The item presently at index 1 is thrown away and a different item is placed in the slot.

+  Slots are transparent to you.
+You never interact with the slots or see them in anyway.
+But it's helpful to know that a list is a sequence of slots and not that of values.
+This is particularly important when you are modifying the list (which happens to be a very common thing in programming).